 - were admitted to UTS via the inpUTS educational access scheme and are experiencing study difficulties.

 Students can make an appointment to discuss their circumstances with a Disabilities Services Officer.
-The service is not just for existing students, staff in the Special Needs Service are happy to discuss the transition to university with students about to begin a course.
+The service is not just for existing students, but also for future students about to enrol in a course at UTS.
+The Accessibility Service staff are happy to discuss the transition to university with students.

 Special Consideration is a separate service that aims to provide equitable treatment to students whose performance in course assessment is affected by special circumstances beyond their control and are of a temporary nature.
 This may include illness, misadventure or work-related circumstances.